-Thereby, at the end of the year, your accountant is prepared to complete your tax return without encountering major surprises.
+Thereby, at the end of the year, your accountant is prepared to complete your tax return without encountering significant surprises.
 They know every detail about your assets, liabilities, equity, and cash flow.

 Why it’s important not to confuse bookkeeping with accounting

 As mentioned earlier, bookkeeping and accounting meshes, but each process is distinctively different.

 Likewise, the roles of bookkeeper and accountant overlap, but both positions are required for business owners to maximize their business’s financial potential.

 For example, a bookkeeper may alert you to review your accounts receivable when customers are overdue or advise when your cash balance is too low.
 They let you know if your expenses are in line with your budget.

 On the other hand, an accountant may encourage you to take out a loan to purchase needed equipment or make building improvements.
 An accountant stays on top of the financial pulse of your business, so you don’t operate it at a loss.

 These skilled professionals have your best interest in mind.

 A bookkeeper performs their duties administratively while an accountant assumes an advisory role to oversee financial statements and meet requirements set forth by banks and government agencies.